oVirt/ovirt-site/source/feature/networklinking.html.md

 :::: Stretched Goal - To enable dynamic changes when port mirroring is set (without plugging and unplugging).

-            * Adding "none" to "network" combo.
+            * Adding empty cell to "network" combo.

             * Adding under the "network" combo- "Link state" radio button with two options "up/"down".